Do you ever fantasize about what you’d say to people who never shut up?

 - They’re trying to talk like they’re a genius, when they are obviously as dumb as a doorknob.

-- Or they’re trying to beef up their own credibility, so you’ll listen to their stupid advice.
+- Or they’re trying to beef up their own credibility with trigger words, so you’ll listen to their stupid advice.

-- Or they’re bragging about some moronic thing that they did in the hopes that you’ll think they’re cool.
+- Or they’re bragging about some moronic thing that they did in the hope that you’ll think they’re cool.

-But really, you just wish they would shut their freaking mouth.
+But really, you just wish they would stop running their freaking mouth.

 Know what I’m talking about?

 I’m guessing you do.
-In fact, I’m betting you go to extreme lengths to make sure no one thinks you’re one of these people.
+In fact, I’m betting you go to extreme lengths to make sure no one thinks you’re one of those people.

-The last group you want to belong to is the Tribe of STFU, right?
+You know how to STFU, and the last group you want to belong to is that Tribe, right?
 You couldn’t respect yourself.

 When you’re worried about other people telling you to STFU, several bad things happen when trying to gain social media stature: